(1) Sampling Error

 \(2\). random sampling error: in choosing cases for a sample, by chance, we get samples where the average is too high or too low compared to the population average

-To understand random sampling error and sampling bias, it can be useful to understand…
+To understand random sampling error and sampling bias, need to understand…

 the sampling distribution:

-(e.g., the percent of survey respondents who prefer Trudeau in every possible sample of \(1009\) drawn using random digit dialing)
+(e.g., the percent of survey respondents who approve of PM Carney in every possible sample of \(1562\) drawn from online survey pool)

-We can visualize a sampling distribution using a histogram and then assess:
+We can visualize a sampling distribution using a histogram to illustrate:

 random sampling: sampling cases from the population in a manner that gives all cases an equal probability of being chosen.